carpentries-incubator/gap-lesson/episodes/06-attributes.md

 Our goal is now to learn how to create own attributes.

-Since we already have a function `AvgOrdOfCollection` which does the calculation, the simplest example of turning it into an attribute could look as follows:
+Since we already have a function `AvgOrdOfCollection` which does the calculation, the simplest way to turn it into an attribute is as follows:

 ~~~
 AverageOrder := NewAttribute("AverageOrder", IsCollection);